hyunwoongko/reactive-streams/README.md

 <br>
 <br>

+### 1.2 Create Publisher
 And you have to create a Publisher to create a flow of data.
-You can combine several operators as shown in the code below.
+You can combine several operators as shown in the code below. <br>
 The operators currently implemented in this repository are map, reduce, flatmap, next, complete, error.
 <br>